ionos-enterprise/ionos-enterprise-cli/README.md

     --portRangeEnd [env]          Defines the end range of the allowed port (from 1 to 65534) if protocol TCP or UDP is chosen.
 Leave portRangeStart and portRangeEnd value null to allow all ports.
     --icmpType [env]              Defines the allowed type (from 0 to 254) if the protocol ICMP is chosen.
 Value null allows all types.
     --icmpCode [env]              Defines the allowed code (from 0 to 254) if protocol ICMP is chosen.
 Value null allows all codes.
+    --groupid [env]               Group UUID
+    --resourceid [env]            Resource UUID
+    --resourcetype [env]          Resource type. "datacenter", "snapshot", "ipblock" or "image".
+    --editprivilege [env]         The group has permission to edit privileges on the resource.
+    --shareprivilege [env]        The group has permission to share the resource.
+    --createdatacenter [env]      Group will be allowed to create virtual data centers.
+    --createsnapshot [env]        Group will be allowed to create snapshots.
+    --reserveip [env]             Group will be allowed to reserve IP addresses.
+    --accessactlog [env]          Group will be allowed to access the activity log.
+    --firstname [env]             A first name for the user.
+    --lastname [env]              A last name for the user.
+    --email [env]                 An email for the user.
+    --password [env]              A password for the user.
+    --admin [env]                 Indicates if the user has administrative rights.
+    --forcesecauth [env]          Indicates if secure (two-factor) authentication should be forced for the user.
     --json                        Print results as JSON string
     --addip [env]                 Add IP
     --removeip [env]              Remove IP
-    -f, --force                   Forces execution
+    --adduser [env]               UUID of the user to add to a group --removeuser [env]            UUID of the user to remove from a group -f, --force                   Forces execution
+    -h, --help                    output usage information
 ```

 ## Configuration